Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Isospin Violating Dark Matter Models

 \subsection{Effective $Z$ portal DM}

-The effective Z portal DM model is a simple extension of the SM in which the $Z$ boson serves as the mediator between the dark and visible sectors.
-This framework is considered a minimal setup, alongside the Higgs portal.
-This is because the $Z$ boson and the Higgs boson are the only particles within the SM that can serve as mediators between these sectors.
+The effective $Z$ portal DM model is a simple extension of the SM in which the $Z$ boson serves as the mediator between the dark and visible sectors.
+This framework is considered a minimal setup, as the $Z$ boson and the Higgs boson are the only particles within the SM that can serve as mediators between these sectors.
 In this model, a DM Dirac fermion particle, $\chi$, couples to the $Z$ boson, which then interacts with the fermions in the SM, $f$.
 The general Lagrangian that describes these interactions is given by~\cite{Arcadi_2015}:

 Here, $g$ is the weak coupling constant, $\theta_W$ is the weak mixing angle, and $V_{\chi, f}$ and $A_{\chi, f}$ represent the vectorial and axial couplings for the DM $(\chi)$ and SM fermions ($f$), respectively.